 15 Explosive Facts About Volcanoes

-They’re amazing.
-They’re dangerous.
-They’re portals to the hot, living interior of the Earth.
+Volcanoes are amazing portals to the hot, living interior of the Earth, but they're also dangerous.
 Even small-ish ones can have a global impact.
 Here are 15 explosive facts about volcanoes.

 1. THE VOLCANIC EXPLOSIVITY INDEX MEASURES THE STRENGTH AND SIZE OF ERUPTIONS.

 Created in 1982 by Chris Newhall of the United States Geological Survey and Stephen Self of the University of Hawaii, the VEI quantifies the strength of volcanic eruptions by measuring the volume of pyroclastic material spewed by a volcano, including volcanic ash, tephra (fragments of volcanic rock and lava), pyroclastic flows (fast-moving currents of gas and tephra), and other debris.
 The height and duration of the eruption are also factored in.
 The scale ranges from 1 to 8, and each step indicates a tenfold increase of ejecta.
 Fortunately, there hasn’t been a VEI-8 eruption in the past 10,000 years.

 2. "WAH WAH SPRINGS" SOUNDS KIND OF FUN.
 IT WAS ACTUALLY DEVASTATING.

 One of the biggest eruptions ever occurred about 30 million years ago in what is today eastern Nevada and western Utah, when a supervolcano exploded 3500 cubic kilometers of magma over an area of about 12,000 square miles.
 The eruption left behind deposits of debris 13,000 feet deep.
 Consider that the 1883 eruption of Krakatau, in Indonesia, was heard thousands of miles away—and yet it was a minor burp compared to Wah Wah Springs, a VEI-8 eruption.